 The cost of accommodation and other living costs are not included within your course fees.
 More information on the cost of accommodation can be found in our accommodation pages.

-In order to complete this course a student must successfully complete all the following CORE modules (totalling 40 credits):
+In order to complete this course a student must successfully complete all the following modules (totalling 60 credits):

 The PGCE Primary and Early Years programme provides high quality initial teacher training for those wishing to teach in primary schools and early years settings.
 This module provides opportunities for trainee teachers to explore the nature of the core subjects (Mathematics, English and Science) and prime and specific areas of the EYFS in the context of learning and teaching in the primary school and early years settings.
 The module provides substantial support for trainees’ professional practice in such settings, assessed through the School Experience modules.
 This module provides a strong philosophical underpinning to the importance of trainees’ subject knowledge in the primary school and EYFS curricula.
 By undertaking this module trainees will be shaping their own rationale for their approach to the teaching of the above subjects/areas and to meet the needs of all learners.